manishamanchana/sql-learning/01-beginner/01-Introduction/setup_environment.md

 Now the SQL Server is running on macOS via Docker and is ready to write and execute queries.

-Everytime you close and resteart run the command 'docker start sqlserver' to start the server
+Everytime you close and restart run the command 'docker start sqlserver' to start the server